cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 ## Identity {#sec:spec-identity}

 As part of services an identity often needs to be specified.
-In addition, such persons [@www-eduperson] are often part of groups and have roles within these groups.
-Thus, four important terms related to the identity are distinguished as follows:
+In addition, such persons [@www-eduperson] are often part of groups.
+Thus, three important terms related to the identity are distinguished as follows:

-* User: The information identifying the profile of a person
+* Organization: The information representing an Organization that manages a Big Data Service (@sec:spec-organization)
-* Group: A group that a person may belong to that is important to define access to services
+* Group: A group that a person may belong to that is important to define access to services (included in @sec:spec-organization)
-* Role: A role given to a person as part of the group that can refine access rights.
-* Organization: The information representing an Organization that manages a Big Data Service
+* User: The information identifying the profile of a person (@sec:spec-user)

 ### Authentication

-At this time, mechanisms are not yet included to manage authentication to external services such as clouds that can stage virtual machines.
-However, the group has shown multiple solutions to this in cloudmesh.
+Mechanisms are not included in this specification to manage authentication to external services.
+However, the working group has shown multiple solutions to this as part of cloudmesh.
+This includes the posibility of a

-* Local configuration file: A configuration file is managed locally to allow access to the clouds.
+* *Local configuration file:* A configuration file is managed locally to allow access to the clouds.
 It is the designer's responsibility not to expose such credentials.
-* Session based authentication: No passwords are stored in the configuration file and access is granted on a per session basis where the password needs to be entered.
+* *Session based authentication:* No passwords are stored in the configuration file and access is granted on a per session basis where the password needs to be entered.
-* Service based authentication: The authentication is delegated to an external process.
+* *Service based authentication:* The authentication is delegated to an external process.
 One example here is Auth.
-* The service that acts in behalf of the user needs to have access to the appropriate cloud provider credentials
+The service that acts in behalf of the user needs to have access to the appropriate cloud provider credentials

 An example for a configuration file is provided at [@cloudmesh4-yaml].